Group B finished: Switzerland 1st, Canada 2nd, Bosnia 3rd, and Qatar 4th

 How Group B Stands

-With these results, Switzerland finished first with 7 points and will face one of the third-placed teams from Groups E, F, G, I, or J (currently their opponent would be Belgium from Group G) in the Round of 32 next Friday, July 3, at BC Place in Vancouver.
+With these results, Switzerland finished first with 7 points and will face one of the third-placed teams from Groups E, F, G, I, or J (for now their opponent would be Belgium from Group G) in the round of 16 next Friday, July 3, at BC Place in Vancouver.

 Meanwhile, Canada finished second with 4 points and will face the second-placed team from Group A (currently South Korea) next Sunday, June 28, at SoFi Stadium in Los Angeles.

-Further down, although they have the same points (4), Bosnia finished third below Canada on goal difference (+5 to -2), although they have practically qualified for the next phase.
-Now, they will have to wait for the rest of the groups to determine their possible opponent and where and when they would play, but they already know that they will definitely face the United States (1st in Group D and the most likely opponent based on FIFA's combinations) or Germany (1st in Group E).
+Further down, although they have the same points (4), Bosnia finished third below Canada on goal difference (+5 to -2), although they have practically already qualified for the next phase.
+Now, they will have to wait for the definition of the other groups to know their possible opponent and where and when they would play, but they already know that they would definitely face the United States (1st in Group D and the most likely opponent based on FIFA's combinations) or Germany (1st in Group E).

-Finally, Qatar closed its poor World Cup participation with just one point, slightly improving its performance in its own World Cup, where they had not scored any points.
+Finally, Qatar closed its poor World Cup participation with just one point, slightly improving on their performance in their own World Cup, where they had not scored.

 La Derecha Diario logo